shubhamkalsait/kubernetes-b19/README.md

 ## What is Kubernetes?

+-->   Kubernetes, often abbreviated as K8s, is an open-source container orchestration platform designed to automate the deployment, scaling, and management of containerized applications.
+Containers are lightweight, portable, and consistent environments that package an application and its dependencies, ensuring that it runs reliably across various computing environments.
--->  Kubernetes (sometimes shortened to K8s with the 8 standing for the number of letters between the “K” and the “s”) is an open source system to deploy, scale, and manage containerized applications anywhere.
+      Kubernetes (sometimes shortened to K8s with the 8 standing for the number of letters between the “K” and the “s”) is an open source system to deploy, scale, and manage containerized applications anywhere.

 * Kubernetes manage :-